ubc-library-rc/dri-needs-assessment/index.md

 **Purpose**

 In order to ensure that the needs of our research community are being met in an era of rapid development and change, the UBC DRI Needs Assessment sought to investigate the training and support needs of researchers in relation to DRI.
-These findings, used in conjunction with the researcher feedback being solicited by the UBC RDM Steering Committee, can help in identifying current gaps and vacancies in our institutional service offerings, and be used to inform the future desired state of DRI services at UBC.
+These findings, used in conjunction with the researcher feedback being solicited by the UBC RDM Steering Committee, can help identifying gaps and vacancies in our institutional service offerings, and be used to inform the future desired state of DRI services at UBC.

 ### **Methods**